Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 ### In which Azure support plans can you open a new support request?

-- [ ] Premier and Professional Direct only.
+- [ ] Professional Direct only.
-- [ ] Premier, Professional Direct, and Standard only.
+- [ ] Professional Direct, and Standard only.
-- [x] Premier, Professional Direct, Standard, and Developer only.
+- [x] Professional Direct, Standard, and Developer only.
-- [ ] Premier, Professional Direct, Standard, Developer, and Basic.
+- [ ] Professional Direct, Standard, Developer, and Basic.

 **[⬆ Back to Top](#table-of-contents)**